My Sweeten Story: An Epic Brooklyn Brownstone Remodel

-In the bathroom, we managed another stunning redesign thanks to our Sweeten architects.
+In the bathroom, we managed another stunning redesign thanks to our architects we found through Sweeten.
 The shower, a vertical space with a skylight, is flooded by day with natural sunlight, making it feel almost like it’s outside.
 One disappointment that turned out fine was with the stone floor tiles.
 We spent a lot of time picking them out, but after accepting our order, the supplier said that only one box of tile was available.

-Our contractor solved the issue by taking a large slab of the same stone and custom cutting it into a single 3’x3’ shower base as well as a door saddle, and a stone shelf.
+Our contractor solved the issue.
+He took a large slab of the same stone and custom cut it into a single 3’x3’ shower base as well as a door saddle, and a stone shelf.
 We chose an in-wall toilet to maximize space.